What Paperwork Do I Need To Sell A Car?

 What Paperwork Do I Need To Sell My Car Privately?

-To sell your car, you’ll need a certificate of title, and you’ll want to have:
+To sell your car, you’ll need a certificate of title, and you’ll want to have other essential documents at hand.

 Some states also require an emissions test document.